VLSI-EDA/PoC/docs/UsingPoC/index.rst

       repository and project as well.
     * Contribute bugfixes and extensions via Git pull requests.
     * Version linking between hosting Git and PoC.

+    **Next steps:** |br|
+    1. See :doc:`Integration </UsingPoC/Integration>` for how to integrate PoC as a Git submodule into an existing Git. |br|
+    2. See :doc:`Configuration </UsingPoC/PoCConfiguration>` for how to configure PoC on a local system.

 .. toctree::
    :hidden:

+   Requirements
+   Download
+   Integration
+   PoCConfiguration
+   VHDLConfiguration
    AddingIPCores
    Simulation
    Synthesis